chef/automate/components/docs-chef-io/content/automate/managed_services.md

 The deployment process writes login credentials to the `automate-credentials.toml` in your current working directory.

 {{< note >}}
 In case you already have Chef Automate setup with AWS PostgreSQL/OpenSearch.
-To change or move to new AWS PostgreSQL or OpenSearch service, you can create patch files with updated AWS services config information and patch it into existing Chef Automate using below command:
+To change or move to new AWS PostgreSQL or OpenSearch service, you can create patch files with updated AWS services config information and patch it into existing Chef Automate using the command below:

 ```shell
 chef-automate config patch </path/to/patch.toml>